odoo/documentation/content/applications/websites/livechat.rst

 .. tip::
    The channel detail form for any channel can be accessed by navigating back to the :guilabel:`Website Live Chat Channels` dashboard, via the breadcrumbs.
-Find the Kanban card for the appropriate live chat channel, hover over it, and then click on the :guilabel:`⋮ (three dots)` icon to open the drop-down menu.
+Find the Kanban card for the appropriate live chat channel, hover over it, and then click on the :icon:`fa-ellipsis-v` :guilabel:`(vertical ellipsis)` icon to open the drop-down menu.
 Click :guilabel:`Configure Channel` to open the channel detail form.

 .. _livechat/operators-tab: